Chicago Construction Accident Attorney

 When you sustain injury from a construction accident, you’re typically eligible for worker’s compensation.
 This form of reparation, however, may be insufficient.
 You cannot, for instance, obtain compensation for pain and suffering.
 You may have a second avenue of recovery called a third-party case against any individuals or companies that caused injury other than your employer.
 The only way you can get the maximum compensation possible is with the aid of a seasoned Chicago work injury lawyer from Taxman, Pollock, Murray & Bekkerman, LLC.

-As a recognized accident law firm, we thoroughly investigate your construction case.
-Our attorneys are well versed in construction safety practices.
+As a recognized personal injury law firm, we thoroughly investigate your construction case.
+Our attorneys are well versed in construction safety regulations and rules.
 They use this knowledge in fighting for compensation and justice for their clients.
-We’ve successfully pursued construction cases against general contractors, subcontractors, engineers, construction managers, architects, safety consultants, and owners on behalf of our clients.
+We’ve successfully pursued construction cases against general contractors, subcontractors, engineers, construction site managers, architects, safety consultants, and owners on behalf of our clients.

 Frequently Asked Questions